wknapik/vpnfailsafe/README.md

 On --down:
-* The /etc/hosts entries for VPN servers remain in place, so the VPN connection can be re-established without querying DNS servers outside the VPN.
+* The /etc/hosts entries for VPN servers remain in place, so the VPN connection can be re-established without allowing traffic to DNS servers outside the VPN.
 * Previously added routes are removed.
 * Previous /etc/resolv.conf is restored.
 * Firewall rules remain in place, allowing only the re-establishment of the vpn